awesome-pro/neon-website/content/docs/get-started-with-neon/workflow-primer.md

 ## A branch for every environment

-Here's how you can integrate Neon branching into your workflow:
+Here's how you can integrate Unique branching into your workflow:

 ### Development

-You can create a Neon branch for every developer on your team.
+You can create a Unique branch for every developer on your team.
 This ensures that every developer has an isolated environment that includes schemas and data.
 These branches are meant to be long-lived, so each developer can tailor their branch based on their needs.
 With Neon's [branch reset capability](https://neon.tech/docs/manage/branches#reset-a-branch-from-parent), developers can refresh their branch with the latest schemas and data anytime they need.

 <Admonition type="tip">
 To easily identify branches dedicated to development, we recommend prefixing the branch name with `dev/<developer-name>` or `dev/<feature-name>` if multiple developers collaborate on the same development branch.